maruel/dlibox/setup/README.md

 ### Manual

-This enables building dotstar from the rPi itself.
+This enables building dlibox from the rPi itself.
 It's a bit slow on a rPi 1 but it's totally acceptable on a rPi 2 or rPi 3.

 _Note:_ Replace the URL below with the [latest version](https://golang.org/dl/).